 Cucumbers are easy to grow and generally don't have many problems—but there are a few things to watch for:

 Powdery mildew looks like white powder sprinkled on the leaf surfaces.
 It usually happens when conditions are humid and when the plants are stressed; providing good air circulation helps prevent it.
 If you spot the disease, remove any severely-affected leaves and try either of these two homemade solutions:

 Cucumber beetles and

 squash bugs are the most common pests of cucurbits.
-The yellow and black cucumber beetles have big appetites and move quickly — but you can spray them with insecticidal soap (or vacuum them) and destroy the orange eggs they lay on the underside of leaves.
+The yellow and black cucumber beetles have big appetites and move quickly — but you can spray them with neem oil (or vacuum them) and destroy the orange eggs they lay on the underside of leaves.
 Squash bugs are large, brown shield-shaped bugs, but they're quite slow-moving, making them easy to pick off and drop into a container of soapy water.
 Managing these pests also helps prevent diseases, because insects are often carriers of disease.
-TIP: If cucumber beetles or squash bugs are a problem from year to year, start the season with fresh soil and cover new seedlings with garden fabric or covers until they start to flower.
+TIP: Cover new seedlings with garden fabric or covers until they start to flower.